syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 {% endhighlight %}

-The following screen shot shows GroupDropArea postioned at the top of Grid Grouping control.
+The following screen shot shows GroupDropArea positioned at the top of Grid Grouping control.

 ![](Data-Representation_images/Data-Representation_img16.png)

-The following screen shot shows GroupDropArea postioned at the left of Grid Grouping control.
+The following screen shot shows GroupDropArea positioned at the left of Grid Grouping control.

  ![](Data-Representation_images/Data-Representation_img17.png)